 UEFA's Appeals Body consists of a chairman, two vice-chairmen and nine other members.

-The Appeals Body has jurisdiction to hear appeals against decisions of the UEFA Control, Ethics and Disciplinary Body pursuant to the disciplinary regulations in force at a given time.
+The Appeals Body has jurisdiction to hear appeals against decisions of the UEFA Control, Ethics and Disciplinary Body, and to rule on particularly urgent cases referred to it directly by the chairman of the Control, Ethics and Disciplinary Body.

 Pedro Tomás (Spain)